 - no tax is chargeable on any aspect of the monies paid under a compromise agreement, even where that money is repayable if the employee breaches an undertaking not to commence litigation.

-However, if the amount paid under the agreement is excessive with regard to the right to take action forgone, HMRC reserve the right to investigate.
+However, if the amount paid under the agreement is excessive with regard to the right to take action forgone, the Revenue reserves the right to investigate.

 For further legal advice and help regarding compromise agreements or for any issues relating to making redundancies please call 0208 464 4242 and ask for Patrick McGrath or James Baird or email your enquiry to firstname.lastname@example.org or email@example.com